 - Dry sift: A collection of trichome glands taken from cured cannabis, this concentrate is also referred kief or dry sieve.
 It’s typically added to cannabis to enhance its potency or pressed into a rosin and dabbed.

 - Ice water hash: Also made up of trichomes but created using ice water, different forms of this concentrate are also known as bubble hash, ice wax or wet sift.
 It can be dabbed or added to cannabis flower.

 - Rosin: Similar to BHO, but without the chemicals, this concentrate is available as dry sift rosin, flower rosin, and hash rosin.
 It can be smoked, dabbed or vaped.

-What Cannabis Oil Can Be Used For
+What THC Oil Can Be Used For

 These higher potency cannabis offerings provide relief and relaxation for a variety of symptoms and conditions, including chronic pain, epilepsy and seizures, cancer, and even anxiety.